 |Player||Positional Finish||Offense Rank in Passing Yards||Total Passing Yards|

 If we look at last year’s top 14 legs, nine of them came from offenses among the top 10 in total passing yards, with a handful landing outside.

 Another stat that can lend us some credence in drafting a kicker to roll with for the season in best-ball leagues is third-down percentage.
 The farther down the field a drive is extended means there’s more of a chance for scoring, right?

-In 2019, two of the top three kickers were among the top three offenses in the NFL in third-down efficiency.
+Back in 2019, two of the top three kickers were among the top three offenses in the NFL in third-down efficiency.
 The Chiefs led the league at 47.6% on third downs, which allowed Harrison Butker to kick his way to the most fantasy points, while Baltimore ended second with 47.1% efficiency on the third down, earning Justin Tucker the K3 spot overall.
 Sandwiched between them was Wil Lutz, whose offense was a respectable 10th in this category with a 42.2% third-down efficiency.

-Last year, three of the seven highest-scoring fantasy kickers were from the offenses in the top eight in third-down efficiency.
+In 2020, three of the seven highest-scoring fantasy kickers were from the offenses in the top eight in third-down efficiency.
 The Falcons were third in the league in third-down efficiency at 43.9%, which led to a K1 performance from Younghoe Koo, while Tampa Bay and Dallas ended fourth and eighth with 43.5% and 40.5% respectively, earning Ryan Succop K7 and Greg Zuerlein K6 spots in total fantasy points.

 We do need to remember that the very best offenses should be converting third downs to find that end zone, so sometimes you’ll only get one point instead of three or more.